grinushka/serioguesser/README.md

 # Serioguesser

 Note!
-This project is still in progress...
+The project is still in progress and have not been finished yet.
+Sorry! :)

 Go ahead and play the game if you love TV shows (well, who doesn't anyway?), that will show you how well you know the industry.
 I tried to do a mix up of the most well-know TV shows for the last 20 years or so, but there still might be some you do not not, because of the prejudices view and a want to put my favourites in here.